ingo/ingo.github.io/_recipes/mascarpone_ice_cream.md

 ---
 category: Desserts
-description: A rich and creamy mascarpone ice cream that's perfect for a hot summer day.
+description: A rich, creamy and smooth mascarpone ice cream, perfect for a hot summer day.
+The high fat content of the cheese makes for an especially decadent frozen dessert.
 image: mascarpone_ice_cream.jpg
 size: 4 servings
 time: 1 hour